-Additional Resources can be found in the Appendix.
+A list of additional Resources can be found in the Appendix.

-6.7 Conclusion
+6.5 Conclusion

-Plan implementation can be accomplished by adhering to the principles of this plan and by utilizing its strategies and recommended actions as a guidance to achieving the overall vision.
+Plan implementation will be accomplished by adhering to the principles of this plan and by utilizing its strategies and recommended actions as a guidance to achieving its overall vision.
 In some cases, the completion of an action may be contingent on the Town obtaining outside funding or other resources, separate from the Municipal Digital Equity Implementation grant funding program.
 Where possible, potential funding sources have been provided.

 Monitoring, evaluating, and enhancing the Town's Digital Equity Plan are important steps in maintaining an effective document and enhancing Digital Equity over time.
-Periodic revisions and updates of the plan will be required to ensure that the goals of the plan are kept current, considering potential changes in digital equity and inclusion priorities and accomplishments over time.
+Periodic revisions and updates of the plan will be required to ensure that the goals of the plan are kept current, consider potential changes in digital equity and inclusion priorities and accomplishments over time.
 It is recommended that this plan be revised every 3 years and that accomplishments, new priorities, or evolving needs, are evaluated and tracked over time to aid in the Plan's implementation and eventual update.
+7